Estella Warren

-Estella Dawn Warren (born December 23, 1978) is a Canadian actress, fashion model and former synchronized swimmer.
-During her swimming career she was a member of the Canada national team and won three national titles.
+Estella Dawn Warren (born December 23, 1978) is a Canadian retired actress, fashion model and former synchronized swimmer.
+During her swimming career she was a member of the Canadian national team and won three national titles.
 Since 1994, she has been modelling through publications such as Sports Illustrated as well as working for campaigns for such brands as Perry Ellis and Victoria's Secret.

 Warren later began a career as an actress, starring in such films as Tim Burton's 2001 re-adapted film Planet of the Apes, Kangaroo Jack, and Beauty and the Beast, as well as television roles in Ghost Whisperer, That '70s Show, and the Law & Order franchise.
+Her last release was the direct-to-video Undateable John, filmed in 2015 and released in 2019.

 Early life

 Estella Warren was born in Peterborough, Ontario, Canada, to Esther, an elementary school headmistress, and Don Warren, a used-car dealer.
 She is the youngest of three daughters.

 Career

 Synchronized swimming

 In 1990, Warren moved to Toronto to train with the national synchronized swimming team.
 In 1995, after becoming the senior national champion, Warren had the chance to move on to the 1996 Summer Olympics.
 She is a three-time Canada national team champion and the solo bronze medallist at the 1995 Junior World Championships.